 The Matz Gallery is an exhibition space for local artists to share their work in the library.
 The gallery is dedicated to Adolph I. Matz, an artist and generous library supporter for many years.
 Interested in exhibiting?
-Fill out an application.
+Application-to-Exhibit-at-Matz-Gallery

 Matz Gallery Exhibitions 2021

 Carol Dirga (January) Photos and Text

 Nancy Kwant, (April) Poetry group

 Gloucester Student Art (May)

 Ken King (July) Digital drawing

 Annual Art Auction (September)

 William H. Waller(November) Astronomy posters